t-w/ADFlib/README.md

 enabled is one of the test floppies for the ADFlib: `testffs.adf`).

-While dircache support is implemented in the ADFlib (at least, to certain extent), so far, there are very few tests of dircache, only on simple dump image created for testing (no real cases).
+While dircache support is implemented in the ADFlib (at least, to certain extent), so far, there are very few tests of dircache, only on a simple dump image created for testing (no real cases).
 Assume that, as such, this feature is practically **not tested**.
 While volumes with dircache can be used rather safely in read-only mode - be